Chart Color Schemes

 Burnside is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Burnside has a high level of cultural diversity, with 49.3% of its population born overseas and 56.4% speaking a language other than English at home.
-Christianity is the predominant religion in Burnside, with 60.5% of people identifying as Christian.
-Buddhism stands out as overrepresented in Burnside compared to Greater Melbourne, comprising 5.9% versus 2.8%.
+Burnside has a culturally diverse population, with 49.3% born overseas and 56.4% speaking a language other than English at home.
+Christianity is the main religion in Burnside, comprising 60.5%.
+Buddhism is overrepresented compared to Greater Melbourne, making up 5.9% of Burnside's population versus 2.8%.

 Frequently Asked Questions - Diversity